-- 2.1 MATERIALS AND SYSTEM COMPONENTS - 2.1.1 Pump Control Panel (PCP) and Components
+2.1 MATERIALS AND EQUIPMENT

+2.1.1 Pump Control Panel (PCP) and Components

 NEMA ICS 1, NEMA ICS 6, NEMA 250, and UL 508.
 The PCP enclosure must be a freestanding NEMA Type 12, smooth, gasketed enclosure constructed of 12 gauge steel.
-All seams must be continuously welded and there must be no drilled holes or knockout prior to delivery to the job site.
-The pump control panel dimensions must be a maximum of [2.3 m] [\\\\\] [90-inches] [\\\\] high, maximum [1.8 m] [\\\\] [72-inches] [\\\\] wide, and a maximum of [610 mm] [\\\\] [24-inches] [\\\\] deep and must have removable lifting eyes.
+All seams must be continuously welded.
+All drilled holes or knockouts must be performed after delivery to the job site.
+The pump control panel dimensions must be a maximum of 2.3 m 90 inches high, maximum 1.8 m 72 inches wide, and a maximum of 610 mm 24 inches deep and must have removable lifting eyes.
 The interior surfaces of the panel must be properly cleaned, primed, and spray painted with white high-gloss enamel.
 Exterior surfaces must have standard factory finish.
 Access for the PCP must be front only and must consist of hinged doors having 3-point latching mechanisms.
 The doors must open approximately 120 degrees.
 Rack mounting angles, swing-out panels and other component mounting hardware must be installed such that servicing of one component must not require removal or disconnection of other components.
-No clearance will be required between the back of the panel and the room walls.
+No clearance must be required between the back of the panel and the room walls.
 Terminal facilities must be arranged for entrance of external conductors from the top or bottom of the enclosure.